 The 20-second flow parameters are available when monitoring with the HemoSphere Swan-Ganz module and a PA (pulmonary artery) pressure signal is also monitored through a connected HemoSphere pressure cable, TruWave DPT, and CCOmbo V catheter (models 777F8 and 774F75).
 A pulse contour analysis of the pulmonary artery pressure signal is used in combination with the CCO thermodilution algorithm to obtain a faster parameter calculation for CO, CI, SV and SVI.
-The 20-second flow parameters are labeled with "20s" (CO{20s}, CI{20s}, SV{20s}, SVI{20s}).
+The 20-second flow parameters are labeled with "20s" (CO20s, CI20s, SV20s, SVI20s).
 These parameters are only available if the 20s flow parameter feature is enabled.
 Please contact your local Edwards representative for more information on enabling this advanced feature.
-For more information on PA monitoring, see Pressure Cable Monitoring with a TruWave DPT on page 187.
+For more information on PA monitoring, see Pressure Cable Monitoring with a TruWave DPT on page 188.

-Inaccurate 20-second flow parameter measurements may be caused by:
+CAUTION Inaccurate 20-second flow parameter measurements may be caused by:

-- Incorrect placement or position of the catheter - Improperly zeroed and/or leveled transducer - Over- or under-damped pressure line - Adjustments to the PAP line made after start of monitoring
+- Incorrect placement or position of the catheterImproperly zeroed and/or leveled transducer - Improperty zeroed and/or leveled transd - Over- or under-damped pressure line - Adjustments to the PAP line made after start of monitoring waveform.
+Use the Zero & Waveform screen to view and evaluate the PAP waveform.
+The features of a good waveform include: